beatrizalbiero/MsResearch/README.md

 # My Project

-V.1 of this project was an attempt of reproducing the same experiment using the same archtecture as the authors (a Feed Forward Network).
+V.1 of this project was an attempt of reproducing the same experiment using the same architecture as the authors (a Feed Forward Network).
 [See Results](https://github.com/beatrizalbiero/MsResearch/blob/master/WickelfeaturesProject/Network.ipynb)

-V.2 approches this same challenge with the help of a much modern archtecture, the enconder-decoder.
+V.2 approches this same challenge with the help of a much modern architecture, the enconder-decoder.
 [See Results](https://github.com/beatrizalbiero/MsResearch/blob/master/WickelfeaturesProject/encoder-decoder.ipynb)

 # The Corpus